neuray API Programmer's Manual

 Handle < New_interface > mi::base::Handle< Interface>::get_interface() const [inline]

-Returns a new handle for a possibly different interface type, which is the equivalent of a dynamic cast.
+Returns a new handle for a possibly different interface type, similar to a dynamic cast, but not necessarily restricted to derived interfaces, but also for otherwise related interfaces.
 Returns a handle with an invalid interface if the requested interface type is not supported by the underlying interface implementation or if this interface is itself already invalid.

 bool mi::base::Handle< Interface>::is_valid_interface() const [inline]